The discovery of Aotearoa

 Over time, matauranga Māori (collective knowledge) of the natural capital of the Aotearoa environment deepened, and measures such as rāhui (a temporary closed season) were used to allow stocks of various resources to recover.

-Today we look to Māori and their deep understanding of nature, formed over a thousand years of occupation, to guide the protection of species and restoration of ecosystems in Aotearoa.
+Today we look to Māori and their deep understanding of nature, formed over almost a thousand years of occupation, to guide the protection of species and restoration of ecosystems in Aotearoa.